PoodleBytes/VEX-V5-TEMPLATE/README.md

     eDrive(75,75,1210,-1210);   //drive onto platform

 * Many times the RED and BLUE autonomous are mirrored.
 Once the autonomous is good simply reversing the turns should work for the other color.

+SMART MOTORS
+'Smart Motors' are the heart of V5.
+A smart motor simply means the motors have electronics built-in to allow some really powerful functionality - mostly notably an integrated 'encoder'.
+An encoder simply counts the motors' rotations - often referred to 'ticks'.
+So if an encoder has 60 counts per revolution then 180 'ticks' would be 1/2 a revolution, 720 = 2 rev etc.  By controlling a motor's rotations allows fairly very accurate & powerful programming.

+Another advantage of the smart motors is the ability to 'lock' the motor's position to the encoder's value.
+This is great for holding an arm in the air, for instance.

+The motors also have a braking setting - coast, brake or hold.
+Coast allows the motor to spin, brake electronically stops the motor and hold locks the motro's position to the encoder.

+Smart motors have three basic modes of operation: spin, rotateTo and rotateForw.
+It is crucial to understand that rotateTo and rotateFor are BLOCKING commands!!
+This means than unless explicity told otherwise, NOTHING will happen until the command is completed.
+This can be really good or really, really bad in that is something prevents a blocking command from completing the robot will stop dead!!!!!!

+MORE @ PROGRAMMING
+VEX V5 C++ is an object-oriented language for programming robots.
+'Objects' are beyond the scope of this document but basically means something can be created and 'inheret' certain values from it's parent.
+For instance ArmMotor(), LeftDriveMotor() all are 'children' of the Motor() object.
+As such they inheret all of Motor()'s properties which can be changed such as velocity, velocity units, rotation, rotation units, braking mode etc..

+The object properties often accept values (parameters).
+A typical example:

+ArmMotor.rotateFor(distance, distance units, speed, speed units) object   property    			(parameters)